Site icon Circuit Ideas for You

 How to Build:

-How to Convert a Speaker into a MIC Circuit following are steps you need to follow for components connections:
+How to Convert a Speaker into a MIC Circuit following are steps we need to follow for components connections:

 Power Supply: